 If you can splurge, an automatic cover pump is a worthwhile investment.
 If you’re saving, a manual cover pump will still get the job done, just with a little more effort on your part.

-If you choose a manual pump, you’re not going to have to stand outside with a hose on your pool cover, pumping a lever up and down to remove the water yourself.
+If you choose a manual pump, you won’t have to stand outside with a hose on your pool cover, pumping a lever up and down to remove the water yourself.

 That would be a great workout, but it’s not necessary.
-Instead, this simply means you’ll have to keep an eye on your cover, and when you see water beginning to accumulate, you’ll have to manually turn the pump on.
+Instead, this means you’ll have to keep an eye on your cover, and when you see water beginning to accumulate, you’ll have to turn the pump on manually.
 Forget to check for a couple of days, and you could have a little trouble on your hands.

 An automatic pool cover pump is exactly what it sounds like.
 Left in the center of your cover, it will automatically turn on and begin working when it detects that water has reached a certain level.
 You’ll still want to keep an eye on things to ensure it’s working properly, but you can rest a little easier.